-Our on this day in history search engine has been designed to be both simple to use and powerful.
-Below we explain some of the power features.
+Our on this day in history search engine has been designed to be both simple and powerful to use.
+Below we explain some of our search's more powerful features.

 - Searches are not case sensitive. e.g. orange and Orange return the same results.

 - To search for all years, leave the year field blank.

 - A maximum of 300 results are shown per page.
 To view more results click on the "< Previous", 1, 2 ... or "Next >" links below each section.

 - You can narrow your search by selecting only a single type. e.g. Famous Birthdays